oracle/linux-uek/Documentation/admin-guide/hw-vuln/spectre.rst

  * - BHI: Not affected
    - System is not affected
- * - BHI: IBRS
-   - System is protected by IBRS
  * - BHI: Retpoline
    - System is protected by retpoline
  * - BHI: BHI_DIS_S
    - System is protected by BHI_DIS_S
- * - BHI: SW loop
+ * - BHI: SW loop; KVM SW loop
    - System is protected by software clearing sequence
- * - BHI: Vulnerable
+ * - BHI: Syscall hardening
-   - System is vulnerable to BHI attacks
+   - Syscalls are hardened against BHI
- * - BHI: Vulnerable; KVM: SW loop
+ * - BHI: Syscall hardening; KVM: SW loop
-   - System is vulnerable to BHI attacks from userspace; KVM is protected by software clearing sequence
+   - System is protected from userspace attacks by syscall hardening; KVM is protected by software clearing sequence

 Full mitigation might require a microcode update from the CPU vendor.
 When the necessary microcode is not available, the kernel will